 The top 10 shopping malls in Toronto

-Here are the top shopping malls in Toronto.
+Here are my picks for the top shopping malls in and around Toronto.

-Unfairly maligned for being east of Victoria Park, Scarborough Town is a useful, logically planned resource for shoppers more interested in variety than marble floors and designer duds.
-Its mix of major chains, big box retailers and independent shops offer just about everything, including high-end makeup, those ubiquitous transparent yoga pants, bizarre British candy, and axolotls.
-It also makes the list for being the only mall in the GTA city with adequate clothing options for plus-sizes.
+Sometimes unfairly maligned for being east of Victoria Park, this Scarborough mall is a useful, logically planned resource for shoppers more interested in variety than marble floors and designer duds.
+It's a mix of major chains, big box retailers and independent shops.

-This Etobicoke mall is home to many of the same shops as Yorkdale, the Eaton Centre and Bayview Village, adequately servicing west-enders with plenty of upscale choices.
+This Etobicoke mall is home to many of the same shops as the Eaton Centre, Yorkdale and Bayview Village, adequately servicing west-enders with plenty of upscale choices.
 The mall, best known for its iconic tented roof, is the city's best for a day of relaxed window shopping.
-The environment, meant to replicate a stroll through a series of manicured gardens, is serene and simple (though the layout can be overwhelming), and crowds are often minimal.
-The mall's only real flaw is a lack of high-quality food options.

-Thanks to a makeover and Mayor Mel's transit plan, this North York staple is clean, spacious, and easy to access.
-Fairview manages to pack a lot - books, booze, small appliances, toys and fashion for every age and budget - into a manageable space, meaning shoppers can find everything they want without having to give up an entire day.
-However, the sub-par, chaotic food court does little justice to the mall's signature atrium above.
+This North York shopping centre manages to pack a lot - books, booze, small appliances, toys and fashion for every age and budget - into a manageable space, meaning shoppers can find everything they want without having to give up an entire day.

-Billed as the "Largest Chinese Indoor Mall in North America," this Markham tourist attraction is more about visual overstimulation, exploration and snacking on addictive cream puffs from Beard Papa's (the world's most perfectly, disturbingly named snack stand) than stocking up on the necessities.
-Many of the nearly 500 market-style shops trade in the cutesy, kitschy and unusual, but there's no shortage of practical finds like small electronics, cosmetics (including legit BB cream) and kitchen gear.
+Dubbed the "Largest Chinese Indoor Mall in North America," this Markham destination is more about visual over-stimulation and snacking on addictive treats than stocking up on the necessities.
+Many of the nearly 500 shops offer the cutesy, kitschy and unusual.